General Information on the NJ Medicaid Application Process

 7. Additional Documentation and County Verification for Eligibility

-Some county Board of Social Services offices require each individual to complete a plan of liquidation of assets in certain situations.
+Some county Board of Social Services require each individual to complete a plan of liquidation of assets in certain situations.
 Such cases may necessitate professional advice to protect the applicant’s rights, to protect a portion of the proceeds for his or her family members or to enhance his or her institutional care.

 The details and complexity of the financial statements dating back five years prior to the filing of the application also varies from county to county.
 You must be diligent and cautious with what you file and how much disclosure you make.
-Remember, a Medicaid agency is not out to be your friend.
+Remember, a Medicaid agency is not your friend.

 8. Enforcing the Applicant’s Rights for Eligibility to Receive NJ Medicaid